-\section{Conclusion}
+We quantify model fit by computing the mean negative log-likelihood (MNLL) of the data points under the predictive distribution and the mean squared error (MSE) with respect to the ground truth.
+Additionally, we report coverage probability, which measures the proportion of times the true value falls within the 95\% credible interval, to evaluate uncertainty estimation in the human motion dynamics experiments.
+All experiments are conducted on a single NVIDIA A100 GPU and are repeated 10 times with random initialization.
+Means and standard errors are reported across multiple runs.
+While different configurations may influence the results, we find that the model is not highly sensitive to hyperparameter choices.
+To guide hyperparameter selection, we employed cross-validation and observed consistent performance across various settings.

+\section{CONCLUSION}

-This paper elaborates on the improvements of double normalizing flow (DNF) for the GP-ODE model in terms of accuracy and uncertainty estimation from both theoretical and experimental perspectives.
-The method leverages the flexibility and analyticity of normalizing flows, emphasizing their roles in characterizing probability vector fields and particle trajectory behaviors.
-However, there are limitations to this method, such as the selection of hyperparameters and the need to carefully apply techniques such as early stopping and regularization to prevent potential overfitting issues, as well as numerical stability concerns related to the KL regularization term.
-Addressing these challenges remains a task, nevertheless, double normalizing flow undoubtedly presents a promising and flexible approach with significant potential in both theory and practical applications, worthy of adoption in the field.
+This paper proposes the use of double normalizing flows (GP-DNF) for the GP ordinary differential equation (GP-ODE) model.
+The method leverages the flexibility and analytical nature of normalizing flows to mathematically characterize vector fields and particle trajectory behaviors.
+Our results compare favorably with other methods, but there remain some limitations to this method for future work, such as the selection of hyperparameters and the need to carefully apply learning techniques such as early stopping and regularization to prevent overfitting, as well as numerical stability concerns related to the KL regularization term.